zellwk/zellwk.com/src/posts/2020-12-30-case-conversion.md

   1. Lowercase everything
   2. Replace `_` and spaces with `-`

-But I cannot begin by lowercasing everything if I wanted to support case conversion from `camelCase` and `PascalCase`.
+But I coud not begin by lowercasing everything if I wanted to support case conversion from `camelCase` and `PascalCase`.
 I would lose the word-break point.

 So I had to begin by searching for the capital letters which denote the start of a new word (for `camelCase` and `PascalCase`).
-The easiest way is to loop through each letter and run a simple `/[A-Z]/` regex.
+The easiest way was to loop through each letter and run a simple `/[A-Z]/` regex.
 This regex searches for any letter that's between A and Z.

 ```javascript
 function toKebab (string) {